BjornL1/bankloan-calculator/README.md

 ## Testing

 ### Testing User Stories from (UX) Section
--  As a user I am interested in the website's purpose and is eager to test the calculator.
+-  As a user I am interested in the website's purpose and eager to test the calculator.
   - The site has a clean look with few distractions, the fields are labeled and placeholder text to facilitate a short lead time to start calculations.

 - As a user I am understanding how to alternate values for retrieving different results.